MaxVRAM/Vosk-VTT-Client/README.md

 Please see the Vosk GitHub repo for details on the server and instructions on how to host your own: [https://github.com/alphacep/vosk-server](https://github.com/alphacep/vosk-server)

+## Project files

+- ### `vtt_client.py`

+  An initial example script to connect to the Vosk server via websockets and output transcription results as dictionaries via OSC.

+- ### `vtt_reminder_example.maxpat`

+  A Max patch to demonstrate extracting a *reminder* time (hour + am/pm) from a transcription received via OSC from the Python script.
+The approach uses native Max objects to do this, and results in a very convoluted patch.

+  **Note:** I in no way endorse the use of Max (especially with only their native patch object library) to perform text analysis.
+It's simply not designed for this.
+If Max is required, a far better approach would be to either perform the extraction prior posting the data to Max, or by using Max's Javascript `[js]` object.

 ## Feature ideas